Guide to Texas Medical Waste Disposal

 For example, do you know whether your facility is eligible for storage of on-site medical waste?
 In Texas, regulation 30 TAC §326.3 (14) specifies that SQGs and LQGs are not required to notify, obtain permits, registration, or other types of authorization in order to store medical waste on the site of the facility, but there's a caveat - the medical waste can only consist of waste generated on the site, it must be stored securely and cannot create a nuisance.

-However, if management at your facility decides to treat medical waste on site, a number of regulations need to be followed (30 TAC § 326.39 through § 326.41), including but not limited to:
+If management at your facility decides to treat medical waste on site, a number of regulations need to be followed (30 TAC § 326.39 through § 326.41), including but not limited to:

 - utilization of appropriate and approved methods found under 25 TAC §1.136;